You're in a Bad Way: Music video

 There were made two different music videos for the song.
 One is a low-budget production featuring split-screen photography of the band performing in a blank space and wearing restrained 60s attire.
 The other is more spectacular: the band performs in a stylized, garishly-coloured version of a 1960s TV show, with scantily-clad dancers and a backdrop of retro home furnishing.
-This version was later published on Saint Etienne's official YouTube channel in October 2009.
+This version was later made available on Saint Etienne's official YouTube channel in 2009.